 - Let us know if there are any personal injuries.

-- Contact Karen Wilson for information on where to get the vehicle appraised.
+- Contact Josh Tucker for information regarding how to get the vehicle damage appraised.

 For more information contact the University Treasurer’s Office: